German Blocked Account for International Students 2026

 The €992 per month for the German blocked account is not a random number.
 It comes straight from Germany’s official student support system called BAfOG.

 BAfOG is short for Bundesausbildungsförderungsgesetz.
 It is the German government’s program that gives money (grants and loans) to German students who need help to pay for studies and living costs.
 The BAföG amount shows the minimum money the German government believes one student needs every month to live on their own.
+It covers a basic basket of goods, including food, clothing, housing, and mandatory health insurance for students.

-For international students, Germany uses this same BAföG amount as the rule for the blocked account.
+For international students, Germany uses the same BAföG amount as the rule for the blocked account.
 This keeps things fair: both German students and students from other countries must show they can cover the same basic living costs.
 Right now (2025 and 2026), the BAföG rate is €992 per month.
 This amount started in late 2024 and has not changed yet.

 Here is the easy breakdown of €992: